2025 - 2026 Respiratory Disease Season

-SMFM is monitoring the latest on the 2024-2025 respiratory disease season (also commonly referred to as respiratory virus season).
+SMFM is monitoring the latest on the 2025-2026 respiratory disease season (also commonly referred to as respiratory virus season).
 Although respiratory diseases can be circulated year-round, there are seasonal increases in infectious respiratory diseases in the fall and winter.
 In the contiguous United States, that seasonality is typically from September – January.
-The common illnesses are COVID-19, seasonal influenza virus (flu), and respiratory syncytial virus (RSV).
-SMFM and CDC recommend COVID-19, influenza, and RSV vaccinations in pregnancy.
+The common illnesses are COVID-19, seasonal influenza virus (flu), respiratory syncytial virus (RSV), and pertussis (whooping cough).
+Maternal immunization is proven to protect patients and their infants against severe illness and death from infectious diseases.
+SMFM recommends COVID-19, influenza, RSV and Tdap vaccinations in pregnancy.
+Updated COVID-19 and influenza vaccines are expected to be available later this Fall 2025.

-- Influenza Vaccination: The CDC recommends that everyone aged six months and older, including pregnant people, receive updated 2024-2025 seasonal Influenza vaccination.
+• Influenza Vaccination: SMFM recommends pregnant people receive an updated 2025-2026 seasonal Influenza vaccination.

-- RSV Vaccination: The RSV vaccine, Abrysvo® by Pfizer, is the only approved vaccine for use in pregnancy and is recommended for pregnant individuals between 32 0/6 weeks and 36 6/7 weeks of pregnancy - without a plan for delivery in the next two weeks - from September 1 – January 31.
+• RSV Vaccination: SMFM recommends pregnant people receive the maternal RSV vaccine if they meet the seasonal qualifications.
+The RSV vaccine, Abrysvo® by Pfizer, is the only approved vaccine for use in pregnancy and is recommended for pregnant individuals from 32 0/6 weeks through 36 6/7 weeks of pregnancy - without a plan for delivery in the next two weeks - from September 1st through January 31st.

-- Infants born to people vaccinated only during a prior pregnancy should receive Nirsevimab.
+• Infants born to people vaccinated only during a prior pregnancy should receive nirsevimab or clesrovimab.

 As you prepare for respiratory disease season, here are some options to help keep yourself and your patients healthy:

-- Build vaccine inventory: If you offer the COVID-19, influenza, and RSV vaccines in your practice, ensure adequate vaccine inventory for the 2024-2025 season.
+• Build vaccine inventory: If you offer the COVID-19, influenza, RSV and Tdap vaccines in your practice, ensure adequate vaccine inventory for the 2025-2026 season.

-- Co-administer vaccines: The COVID-19, influenza, and RSV vaccines can be co-administered with each other and with other routine immunizations, such as Tdap.
+• Co-administer vaccines: The COVID-19, influenza, RSV and Tdap vaccines can be co-administered with each other and with other routine immunizations, as applicable.

-- Be a vaccine champion for yourself, your colleagues, your family, and your friends: Get your updated influenza and COVID-19 vaccines and encourage people in your networks to do the same.
-Updated COVID-19 and influenza vaccines are available now.
+• Be a vaccine champion for yourself, your colleagues, your family, and your friends: Get your updated influenza and COVID-19 vaccines and encourage people in your networks to do the same.
+Updated COVID-19 and influenza vaccines are expected to be available Fall 2025.

 Thank you for helping to spread the word about vaccines recommended during pregnancy.
 Visit the SMFM Patient Education website to find downloadable posters (available in English and Spanish), social media graphics, messaging, videos, animated graphics, and more!